dilaraaozcan/java-baslangic/switch-case/README.md

-# 📁 switch-case — Menü ve Karar Yapıları
+# 📁 switch-case — Menu and Decision Structures

-Bu klasör, Java’da switch-case yapısını gerçekçi örneklerle pekiştirmek için hazırlanmış iki mini proje içerir: bir konsol menü uygulaması ve bir matematiksel zeka testi sistemi.
+This folder contains two mini projects designed to reinforce the use of the switch-case structure in Java through realistic scenarios: a console-based menu system and a mathematical brain teaser application.

 ---

-## 🎯 Klasörün Amacı
+## 🎯 Purpose of This Folder

-- Switch-case yapısını pratikte öğrenmek
+- Practice switch-case structures in real use cases
-- Kullanıcıya çoklu seçenek sunmak
+- Present multiple options to the user
-- İç içe karar mekanizmaları tasarlamak
+- Design nested decision-making mechanisms
-- Menü mantığını gerçek senaryoda uygulamak
+- Apply menu logic in practical scenarios
-- Matematiksel problem çözmeyi Java ile birleştirmek
+- Combine mathematical problem-solving with Java

 ---

 # ▶️ 1.
-Menu.java — Konsol Tabanlı Menü Sistemi
+Menu.java — Console-Based Menu System

-Kullanıcıya üç seçenek sunar:
+This application presents three options to the user:

-1. **Giriş Sistemi** — Kullanıcı adı & şifre doğrulama
+1. **Login System** — Username and password verification
-2. **Hesap Makinesi** — Toplama, çıkarma, çarpma, bölme
+2. **Calculator** — Addition, subtraction, multiplication, division
-3. **Çıkış** — Programdan güvenli çıkış
+3. **Exit** — Safe program termination

-### 🧠 Kod Mantığı
+### 🧠 Logic Overview

-- switch-case ile seçim yapılır
+- User selections are handled using switch-case
-- İç içe switch-case ile hesaplama işlemi seçilir
+- Nested switch-case structures are used for calculator operations
-- Sıfıra bölme kontrolü yapılır
+- Division-by-zero checks are implemented

 ---

 # ▶️ 2.
-BrainTeaserPicker — Matematiksel Zeka Testi (Switch-Case)
+BrainTeaserPicker — Mathematical Brain Teaser (Switch-Case)

-Bu mini proje, kullanıcının seçtiği zorluk seviyesine göre bir matematik sorusu sorar ve cevabı doğrular.
+This mini project presents a mathematical question based on the difficulty level selected by the user and validates the answer.

 ---

-## 🧠 Zorluk Seviyeleri ve Sorular
+## 🧠 Difficulty Levels and Questions

-### 1️⃣ Kolay Soru
+### 1️⃣ Easy
-Dizi: 2, 4, 6, 8, ?
+Sequence: 2, 4, 6, 8, ?
-Doğru cevap → **10**
+Correct answer → **10**

 ---

-### 2️⃣ Orta Soru
+### 2️⃣ Medium
-Bir saatte akrep ve yelkovan kaç kez üst üste gelir?
+How many times do the hour and minute hands overlap in one hour?
-Doğru cevap → **1**
+Correct answer → **1**

 ---

-### 3️⃣ Zor Soru
+### 3️⃣ Hard
-Bir sayı 6 ile çarpılıp 9 çıkarıldığında, aynı sayının 3 ile çarpılıp 4 eklendiğinden 20 fazladır.
+When a number is multiplied by 6 and 9 is subtracted, the result is 20 more than when the same number is multiplied by 3 and 4 is added.
-Doğru cevap → **11**
+Correct answer → **11**

 ---

-### 4️⃣ Aşırı Zor Soru
+### 4️⃣ Extreme
-Bir pozitif tam sayının 3 katına 4 eklendiğinde sonuç, sayının 5 katından 10 eksiktir.
+When 4 is added to three times a positive integer, the result is 10 less than five times the number.
-Doğru cevap → **7**
+Correct answer → **7**

 ---

-# 🧩 Öğrenilen Konular
+# 🧩 Concepts Covered

-- Çoklu seçim yapısı (switch-case)
+- Multi-branch decision structures (switch-case)
-- İç içe karar blokları
+- Nested decision blocks
-- Kullanıcı girdisi alma (Scanner)
+- User input handling (`Scanner`)
-- Menü tasarımı
+- Menu design
-- Matematiksel problem çözümü
+- Mathematical problem-solving

 ---

-# 📤 Örnek Kullanıcı Akışı
+# 📤 Sample User Flow

-===== Zeka Testi =====
+===== Brain Teaser =====
-1 - Kolay
+1 - Easy
-2 - Orta
+2 - Medium
-3 - Zor
+3 - Hard
-4 - Aşırı Zor
+4 - Extreme
-Seçiminiz: 3
+Your choice: 3
-Cevap: 11
+Answer: 11
-Doğru! 🎉
+Correct! 🎉

 ---

-# ▶️ Çalıştırma
+# ▶️ How to Run

-Her klasördeki `Main.java` dosyası IntelliJ IDEA veya herhangi bir Java IDE üzerinden doğrudan çalıştırılabilir.
+Each `Main.java` file in its respective folder can be executed directly using IntelliJ IDEA or any Java-compatible IDE.

 ---

-📌 *Bu klasör, switch-case yapısını hem menü kontrolü hem de interaktif matematik testleri ile öğrenmek isteyenler için kapsamlı bir örnek sunar.*
+📌 This folder provides a comprehensive set of examples for learning switch-case structures through both menu-driven applications and interactive mathematical challenges.